So what is a ‘Small’ Business?

-If your business has less than $5 million turnover and are an individual, partnership of individuals, or trust with individual beneficiaries, there may be a discount of 8% of taxable small business income up to $1,000 per individual taxpayer.
+If your business has less than $5 million turnover and you are an individual, partnership of individuals, or trust with individual beneficiaries, there may be a discount of 8% of tax payable of your small business income up to $1,000 per individual taxpayer.

 $6 Million – Small business CGT Concessions

 The $6 Million is a net assets test.
 If your business has more than $2 Million turnover, you may still be able to access the concessions if the taxpayer (and connected entities and affiliates) have net assets of less than $6 Million.